themanyone/whisper_dictation/README.md

 fi
 ```

+**Fedora 43.** Should work with the above.
+You might still have to use the CUDA repo for Fedora 42 because these updates lag behind.

 **All Linux.** Set up CUDA and gstreamer.
 Follow instructions from Nvidia, and your distro's website or forums.
+Then install `whisper.cpp`

 ```shell
 git clone https://github.com/ggerganov/whisper.cpp